 Priority 3: Advanced practice students who are not Milton S. Hershey Medical Center employees and are not enrolled in a Penn State program

-The faculty and program coordinators in the Penn State Physician Assistant program and the Penn State College of Nursing Nurse Practitioner programs have an independent process to determine clinical placement at Hershey Medical Center.
+The faculty and program coordinators in the Penn State Physician Assistant program and the Penn State Ross and Carol Nese College of Nursing Nurse Practitioner program have an independent process to determine clinical placement at Hershey Medical Center.
 Therefore, Priority 1 students do not follow the process described below.

 Advanced Practice Student Placement Process